tophercf/webdriveriov5-typescript-cucumber-web/README.md

 npm test
 ```

+Note: you will need to install Chrome to have these run locally.

 ## Reporters

 This projects uses both the [spec-reporter](https://webdriver.io/docs/spec-reporter.html) and [allure-reporter](https://webdriver.io/docs/allure-reporter.html).
 The spec reporter offers great feedback when running from terminal and the allure reporter provides you with a nice report and screenshots that are automatically attached to failed tests.
 After running your the tests, run `npm run report` to generate the allure report.
 It's nifty.